Mysticism? Every person has this in him!

 “Remember and Observe, these are the two guiding principles of the Nâm approach to human living.
 We should remember that we are of a oneness, the nature of which, as it is our nature, cannot be known by our thinking, which is one of the expressions of this oneness.
 Observe how everything that surrounds us, including our thoughts and our emotions, reflect this underlying oneness.
 Observe how, though we cannot know our essence, we can create our lives in accordance with this essence or in opposition to this essence.
 Observe how the former shapes Well-Being and the latter anxiety, disease, stress and failure.
 This is just an observation. “

 Starters weekends: ‘Transforming daily life into a spiritual adventure’

 We use starter weekends, these are weekends for people who come into contact with Nâm Yoga for the first time.
-Because these weekends are always different, it is possible and even useful to repeat these weekends and you can choose to join one or several weekends.
 We use the book ‘Dimensions of Experience’ these weekends.

 Dates of these weekends:

 Friday 13 to Sunday 15 September

 Follow-up weekends: ‘Living in ever wider circles of Awareness’